 - Family BrainSurge also included celebrity editions, in which non-Nickelodeon celebrities competed with their family members for charity, but also get a chance to win prizes for a non-participating family member in the bonus round.

 - Covered in Gunge: It wouldn't be a Nickelodeon show without unnecessary messiness: contestants eliminated in the first two rounds, and those who run out of time on the bonus round, have to go down the "Brain Drain" — a slide made to look like a human ear, with "earwax" foam.
+Even some of the audience members can get up close to the brain drain and get their hands covered in goo!
 Bonus round winners get the more traditional Nickelodeon green slime.

 - Eject the Loser: The Brain Drain, and the part where you get sent backwards on a chair through a wall (of teeth).